TheServerBorn/J-29-Interface-Engine/PROJECT_HISTORY.md

 # Why the Project Changed

-Originally, J29 was designed specifically for one machine.
+Originally, Veyllisto was designed specifically for one machine.

 As development continued, several ideas emerged: